thinkshout/thinkshout/blog/_posts/2019-02-25-shop-local-at-19NTC.md

 Can you believe #19NTC is in two weeks?
 We certainly can’t…

 Here at ThinkShout, we’ve been buzzing with excitement over the conference and a chance to share the city we love with the community that we value highly.
 After all, without you, NTC doesn’t exist.
 We’re of course anticipating #NTCBeer and our [Happy Hour hosted at our office on March 13th (RSVP and reserve your spot if you haven’t yet!)](https://hhthinkshout.eventbrite.com).
-But what in the end it gets down to ensuring you have a rich experience in our city.
+But in the end it gets down to ensuring you have a rich, vibrant experience in our city.

 Portland is often branded as a very homogenous city, but there are in fact many POC- and Womxn-owned businesses in town that we love.
 We hope you take the time to support them while in town.
 Below is a collection of places the ThinkShout team holds near and dear, as well as other resources and listicles to help you while you’re here.